-The Panel noted that the advertisement was promoting lingerie intended for adults.
+The Panel considered that young children would not understand the sexual nature of the advertisement.
 The Panel considered the advertisement did not include bright colours or characters which would attract the attention of children.
-The Panel noted that although the image is large, the content of the advertisement itself was principally appealing to adults and was not principally appealing to children.
+The Panel considered that the content of the advertisement was principally appealing to adults and was not principally appealing to children.